Yvonne Elliman: London years, Jesus Christ Superstar

 Elliman's singing career began in 1969 in London, performing in bars and clubs.
 At the time she did not like what she was singing.
 "I hated the music then", she recalled in a 1973 interview, adding, "I did it for the bread.
 I was into drugs and all that, and thought Grace Slick and the Jefferson Airplane was it".
-While still an unknown, she was discovered by Tim Rice and Andrew Lloyd Webber, who asked her to sing Mary Magdalene's part for the original audio recording of Jesus Christ Superstar.
+Still an unknown, she was discovered by Tim Rice and Andrew Lloyd Webber, who asked her to sing Mary Magdalene's part for the original audio recording of Jesus Christ Superstar.
 Ian Gillan was featured singing as Jesus.
-After its release as an album in 1970, they invited her to join the stage show's traveling cast, which she did for four years.
+After its release as an album in 1970, they invited her to join the stage show's travelling cast, which she did for four years.

 She had her first Billboard Hot 100 hit single in 1971 with the ballad "I Don't Know How to Love Him" from Jesus Christ Superstar.
-Her original version was not issued as a single until a cover version by Helen Reddy started moving up the U.S. charts; appearing concurrently on the charts (a rare event, not common since the 1950s, when different releases played in different parts of the United States), Elliman's original peaked at #28, while Reddy's cover peaked at #13.
-In the end Elliman performed on the 1970 concept album, in the original Broadway cast (1971), and in the 1973 film.
-She and Barry Dennen were the only cast members that performed on the original record, original Broadway production, and the film.
+Her original version was not issued as a single until a cover version by Helen Reddy started moving up the U.S. charts; appearing concurrently on the charts (a rare event, not common since the 1950s when different releases played in different parts of the United States), Elliman's original peaked at #28, while Reddy's cover peaked at #13.
+In the end Elliman performed on the 1970 concept album, with the original Broadway cast (1971), and in the 1973 film.
+She and Barry Dennen were the only cast members to feature in all three versions of the project.
 Her performance in the film as Mary Magdalene led to her being nominated for a 1974 Golden Globe for Best Actress in a Motion Picture Comedy or Musical.